arminfriedl/xwim/README.md

 ```

 This will extract the archive to the current folder.
 If the archive contains a
 single root folder it is just extracted as is.
-Otherwise xwim first creates a
+Otherwise xwim creates a folder
-folder named after the archive and extracts the contents there.
+named after the archive and extracts the contents there.

 ```shell